smartcontractkit/documentation/src/pages/chainlink-nodes/v1/using-forwarder.md

       <ClickToZoom src='/images/chainlink-nodes/node-operators/forwarder/deployfromfactorysuccess.jpg' />

-1. Click on _Internal Txns_.
-You will find two internal _create_ transactions.
-The first corresponds to the Operator contract deployment, while the second corresponds to the Forwarder contract deployment.
+1. Click on _Logs_ to display the list of transaction events.
+Notice the `OperatorCreated` and `AuthorizedForwarderCreated` events.

    <ClickToZoom src='/images/chainlink-nodes/node-operators/forwarder/factorycreatetransactions.jpg' />

-1. Right-click on each contract (_To_ column) and open it in a new tab.
+1. Right-click on each contract address and open it in a new tab.
 1. At this point, you should have one tab displaying the Operator contract and one tab displaying the Forwarder contract.

    <ClickToZoom src='/images/chainlink-nodes/node-operators/forwarder/operator.jpg' />